apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 #### Namespaces for Ingresses

-You can specifiy the list of namespaces to look for ingress object by providing `INGRESS_NS`.
+You can specifiy the list of namespaces to look for ingress object by providing an environment variable called `INGRESS_NS`.
 The default is `all`, which tells the controller to look for ingress objects in all namespaces.
 Alternatively you can provide a comma-separated list of namespaces for the controller to look for ingresses.
 Similarly you can specifiy a comma-separated list of namespaces to ignore while the controller is looking for ingresses by providing `INGRESS_IGNORE_NS`.

 #### Snippet